acc0untz0138/DenpaEx/README.md

 - Both the Freeplay and Story Mode menus can be previewed.
 - Weeks can be locked, and hidden until unlocked.
 - Weeks can be hidden in Freeplay or Story Mode.
-- The story mod characters can be set for the week.
+- The story mode characters can be set for the week.
 - The difficulties can be set for the week.
 - The freeplay sections can be set for the week.
 - Weeks graphics are now seperate instead of being one sprite sheet.